sqpat/RealDOOM/README.md

 Various performance benchmarks can be found in this spreadsheet:
 [https://docs.google.com/spreadsheets/d/1gt8gqvKrvJh5GH_xDKoZ98G4jY873s6zx_Y5EaFbb7M/](url)

 For the most part, a 386SX currently runs RealDOOM ~20% faster than (vanilla) DOOM 1.9.
 32 bit bus cpus all generally run it 5-10% worse than vanilla.
 A very fast 286 achieves around 6-7 FPS in high quality, 9-10 in low, and 13-14 in potato quality.
+5150/5160 class machines are sub 1 FPS.